avinashpittu/St-Pierre_Project/README.md

 - **Outputs:**
   - `fluorescence_image`: A `numpy` array representing the generated fluorescence image, where each pixel corresponds to the fluorescence intensity of the cells.
   - `labelled_image`: A `numpy` array of the same size as `fluorescence_image`, where each cell is assigned a unique integer label.

+ ### Note
+  - You can see the example outputs in "SyntheticImageGenerator.ipynb".
+I ran that code in Jupyter Notebook to show it as an example